 John is a highly experienced safety and workers compensation practitioner.
-John is down to earth and connects easily with people.
+He is down to earth, and connects easily with people.

 John is passionate about farm safety and loves seeing family businesses succeed.

-Our aim is to deliver free farm safety tools and services that are accessible, practical and useful to all Victorian farmers to support farmer and workers’ safety, wellbeing and mental health.
+The VFF Making Our Farms Safer project aims to deliver free farm safety tools and services that are accessible, practical and useful to all Victorian farmers to support farmer and workers’ safety, wellbeing and mental health.

 Apart from doing as much as we can to practically improve the safety outcomes in the industry by visiting farms across Victoria – one of the key objectives of the Making Our Farms Safer project is to influence the culture of the industry.